 So, if you fancy a challenge, sort your Christmas choccies while you prepare your lesson!

 Sam Holyman is Second in Science at Aylesford School in Warwick, and West Midlands ASE President.
 She is also author of a number of best-selling science textbooks for KS3 and GCSE, and a keen advocate of innovative teaching and learning.
-She was nominated in the Teacher Scientist category for the Science Council’s 100 leading practicing scientists in 2015.
+She was nominated in the Teacher Scientist category for the Science Council’s 100 leading practising scientists in 2015.